MarkZH/vintagebackup/wiki/backup.md

 If there is any difference in the file data, the file will be copied.
 This option can also be used as an occasional check on the integrity of backups.

-This option is overridden by `--no-whole-file`.
+This option is overridden by `--no-compare-contents`.

 ### `--force-copy`